Diderot-Language/examples/README.md

 #### (1) Get SML/NJ
 The Diderot compiler is written in [SML/NJ](http://smlnj.org), so you'll need to install that first.
 On the SML/NJ [Downloads](http://smlnj.org/dist/working/index.html) page, go to the topmost "Sofware links: files" link (currently 110.79) to get files needed to install SML/NJ on your platform.

-You need at least version 110.77 to build Diderot.
+You'll need at least version 110.77 to build Diderot.

+Depending on your Linux distribution SML/NJ might be available through your package manager, however installing through your package manager may not include the ml-lpt library which is also required to build the compiler.
+You'll want to make sure ml-lpt is installed as well, it's likely also provided by your package manager.

 You can learn the version of SML by running

 	sml @SMLversion